 The Motability agreement lasts for three years, with no extra costs.
 The only contribution you may need to pay upfront is an Advance Payment.

 Many larger or more expensive cars require an upfront Advance Payment.
 This figure is set by Motability every quarter, and if you choose one of these vehicles the amount is paid to the Motability dealer before taking delivery of the car.
 The Advance Payment is fixed and non-refundable.

 If you don’t want to pay an Advanced Payment, you don’t have to; hundreds of vehicles are available on the Motability Scheme with £0 Advanced Payment.
 Many are also available for less than the cost of the Mobility Allowance.
 If you choose one of these Motability cars, then the remainder would be paid directly to you by the relevant benefits agency.

 The Motability Scheme isn't just for people who can drive, it's for anyone who currently receives a Mobility Allowance.
 Motability will insure up to two people drive the car, and the Mobility Allowance recipient does not need to be one of these named drivers.

-So if you can't drive, but you do qualify for a Motability car, you can nominate two drivers (who could be relatives, friends or carers) who will be insured to drive the car on your behalf.
+So if you can't drive, but you do qualify for a Motability car, you can nominate up to three drivers (who could be relatives, friends or carers) who will be insured to drive the car on your behalf.
 Additional drivers can be added to the Motability insurance policy at an additional cost by contacting the insurer, RSA Motability.